-King Hall's award-winning trial and appellate advocacy programs, clinics, and externships enable students to earn academic credits while gaining first-hand exposure to legal professionals and institutions, honing practical lawyering skills, and contributing to the greater good.
-The Immigration Law Clinic, Family Protection and Legal Assistance Clinic, Civil Rights Clinic, and Prison Law Clinic, all directed by staff attorneys at the top of their fields, allow students to represent real people with real problems before real courts and agencies.
+King Hall's award-winning trial and appellate advocacy programs, clinics, and externships enable students to earn academic credits while honing practical lawyering skills, gaining first-hand exposure to legal professionals and institutions, and contributing to the greater good.
+The Immigration Law Clinic, Family Protection and Legal Assistance Clinic, Civil Rights Clinic, and Prison Law Clinic, directed by staff attorneys at the top of their fields, allow students to represent real people with real problems before real courts and agencies.
+With the launch of the California International Law Center at King Hall, the California Environmental Law and Policy Center, and the Center for Science and Innovation Studies, we have expanded the opportunities available to all students.

-At King Hall, you will find a vibrant and diverse student community with more than 40 active student organizations, five student-run law journals, and an academic spirit where intellectual rigor combines with genuine warmth and community of purpose.
-We have an atmosphere of cooperation unparalleled by any other law school.
+At King Hall, you will find a vibrant and diverse student community with scores of active student organizations, many student-run law journals, and an academic spirit where intellectual rigor combines with genuine warmth and sense of purpose.
+We have an atmosphere of enthusiasm and cooperation unmatched by any law school.
+Our mission is to offer a public legal education that is of the highest quality and accessible to students of all backgrounds.
+To that end, we consistently enroll one of the most diverse student bodies in the United States.

 Supporting our students' academic and career goals is and will remain the highest priority at UC Davis School of Law.
-Our success can be seen in the extraordinary achievements of our graduates in bar passage rates, job placement, and challenging and rewarding careers in cities across the United States.
-Our Office of Career Services has successfully connected our graduates with leading employers from Washington, D.C. to San Francisco, from Chicago to Atlanta.
+Our success can be seen in the extraordinary achievements of our graduates in bar passage rates, job placement, and rewarding careers in cities across the United States and around the world.
+Our Office of Career Services has successfully connected our graduates with leading employers from Washington, D.C. to San Francisco, from Chicago to Atlanta, from London to Beijing.